Tranhd/TMA671-Linear-Algebra-and-Numerical-Analysis/README.md

 # Linear Algebra and Numerical Analysis
- Some of the Bonus tasks and Labs from the course, done in Matlab.
+ Some of the Bonus tasks and all Labs from the course, done in Matlab.

 ## Author
 * **Ludwig Tranheden**